openmpf/openmpf.github.io/docs/docs/TiesDb-Guide.md

     - This is an integer that is incremented when there is a change to the Workflow Manager after which previous TiesDb records should not be used.
 Because this number is part of the job configuration hash, changing this number invalidates all previous TiesDb records.
-- Component descriptor's `outputVersion` property.
+- Component descriptor's `outputChangedCounter` property.
     - This works the same way as `output.changed.counter`, except that it only invalidates TiesDb records for jobs that used the component.
 - Frame ranges and time ranges